HTPTMOTMM Chapter 7

 "I came back early to eat with our young master."

-That's why I deliberately stopped by the kitchen too.
-Fortunately, most of the maids weren't hostile toward me unlike the other caregivers, so I was able to get proper food.
+That's why I'd deliberately stopped by the kitchen.
+Fortunately, most of the maids weren't hostile toward me like the other guardians, so I could get proper food.

-"I-I'm not particularly hungry, but since you're asking so nicely, I'll eat with you, I guess."
+"I-I'm not particularly hungry, but since you're asking, I'll eat with you."

 Grumble!